zc-alexfan/arctic/docs/leaderboard.md

 ## Preparing submission file

+We use models in ARCTIC as an example to prepare the submission files.
+To do that, we first infer on each sequence and dump predictions of the model to disks.
+The predictions will then be combined into a zip file for submission.
+If you use a different codebase than this repository, you can first run the following scripts to produce those prediction from our models, inspect the expected format for prediction, and create a custom submission script for your own code.

 To submit predictions, we need to use the extraction script `scripts_method/extract_predicts.py`.
 Detailed documentation on the extraction script is at [here](model/extraction.md).

 To perform a trial submission, you can try to reproduce numbers on our model `28bf3642f`.
 It is a ArcticNet-SF model for the egocentric setting in our CVPR paper.
 See details on the [data documentation](data/data_doc.md) page.